 Configure the Create Index Operator

-When processing items one at a time, you can use the index of each row in your table.
-But to process items as a group, you'll need to create a new index, one that refers to a group of items together.
-This process takes a few operators to complete.
-To start, let's create a new index that you can manipulate.
-For that, you'll add a Create Index operator.
+When processing items individually, you can use the index of each row in your table.
+To process items in groups, a new index is required to represent a batch.
+Creating this new index requires a few operators.
+To begin, let’s create an index that you can manipulate by adding a Create Index operator.

 Drag and drop a Create Index operator onto the Data Workflow canvas.